Understanding OSHA’s competent person requirements starts by understanding the difference between competent and qualified individuals.

 Storage within magazines

-A competent person shall be in charge of magazines at all times and shall be held responsible for the enforcement of all safety precautions.
+A competent person shall be in charge of magazines at all times and be responsible for the enforcement of all safety precautions.

-Explosives recovered from blasting misfires shall be placed in a separate magazine until competent personnel has determined the disposal method.
+Explosives recovered from blasting misfires should remain in a separate magazine until competent personnel determines the best disposal method.

-Extinguishers shall be filled and ready for immediate use and located near the driver’s seat.
-Extinguishers shall be examined periodically by a competent person.
+Extinguishers should be ready for immediate use and located near the driver’s seat.
+They should also undergo periodic inspections by a competent person.

 Subpart: 1910 Subpart N - Materials Handling and Storage